Coulton, North Yorkshire

-Coulton is a village and civil parish in the Ryedale district of North Yorkshire, England, it is about 6 mi south of Helmsley.
+Coulton is a village and civil parish in the county of North Yorkshire, England, it is about 6 mi south of Helmsley.

 History

 The village is mentioned in the Domesday Book as Coletun.
 The lands around the village are mentioned in four entries, in which landowners at the time of the Norman invasion include Orm, Son of Gamal, Othulf, Uthred and King Edward.
 After the invasion, the lands were granted to Count Robert of Mortain, Hugh, son of Baldric and King William.

+Coulton Mill was first recorded in the 12th century and is a grade II* listed building.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and the Ampleforth ward of Ryedale District Council.
+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 Geography

 The nearest settlements are Hovingham 2.25 mi to the north-east; Scackleton 1 mi to the south-east; Cawton 1.5 mi to the north and Brandsby 2.1 mi to the south-west.

 The 1881 UK Census recorded the population as 131.
 This decreased to 69 in the 1961 UK Census.